cph-cachet/carp.sensing-flutter/carp_mobile_sensing/README.md

   );
   ...
 ```

+Note that the data endpoint has to be set **before** sampling is resumed.

 You can write your own `DataEndPoint` definitions and coresponding `DataManager`s for uploading data to your own data endpoint.
 See the wiki on how to [add a new data manager](https://github.com/cph-cachet/carp.sensing-flutter/wiki/4.-Extending-CARP-Mobile-Sensing#adding-a-new-data-manager).